-A copy of the Bankruptcy Code, pencils, answer booklets are provided on site.
-You may bring your own copy of the Bankruptcy Code (not annotated) and Creditors' Rights Examinees may bring the Uniform Commercial Code, the Federal Rules of Civil Procedure, the Fair Debt Collection Practices Act and the Uniform Enforcement of Judgments Act.
-You may also bring a calculator, although the math computations on the exam are basic (points are not deducted for incorrect math calculations).
+A copy of the Bankruptcy Code, pencils, answer sheets are provided on site.
+You may bring your own copy of the Bankruptcy Code, Uniform Commercial Code and your own state’s ethical rules.
+Please note all of these references books will need to be "unannotated".
+You may also bring a calculator although the math computations on the exam are basic (points are not deducted for incorrect math calculations).

 How long does it take to process the Long Form Application?

 They typically take 3-5 months to process.
 All applications are reviewed by the ABC Standards Committee, which meets quarterly.
 In addition, staff must process reference forms prior to Committee approval.

 What is ABC's relationship with the American Bankruptcy Institute (ABI) and the Commercial Law League of America (CLLA)?